JMS737/monzo-export/README.md

 ## Configuration
 ### Environment
 All configuration is handled via environment variables which can be set either on the operating system or via a .env file.
 See the example [here](https://github.com/JMS737/monzo-export/blob/main/examples/.env) to view what options are available along with the default values.
-If you're using the docker image the environment variables can also set via the CLI or the docker-compose.yml file.
+If you're using the docker image the environment variables can also be set via the CLI or the docker-compose.yml file.

 ### Connecting to Monzo
 First we need to set up a client within the Monzo Developer Portal, so head over to https://developers.monzo.com/ and follow the instructions to sign in.
 Once you're in navigate to the **Clients** page using the link in the top right and click the **+ New OAuth Client** button.
 Next fill out the details like so: